kjhass/PublicKB/Database/getting-started-with-mssql-relational-db.md

 <p>
   ![NavigateControl](../images/rdbs-navigate-control.png)

-2. Click the 'Create Database' button from the Database Instances screen to provision your database instance.
+2. Click the **Create Database** button from the Database Instances screen to provision your database instance.

-3. Select a datacenter from the drop-down menu, enter a dns-friendly name for the database, and select your **database** password.
+3. Select a datacenter from the drop-down menu, enter a dns-friendly name for the database, and select your **database password**.
 ![CreateDB](../images/rdbs-createmssqldb.png)

 4. Make your database selections.
   * Provide values for the amount of CPU, Memory, and Storage to provision.
-  * If you would like to be notified when your CPU or Storage reaches 80% and 90% of capacity, move the slider to choose to "enable notifications".
+  * If you would like to be notified when your CPU or Storage reaches 80% and 90% of capacity, move the slider to choose to **enable notifications**.
 This will then prompt you for an email address to be used for the notifications.
-  * If you would like to define the time of day your backup is run, move the slider to choose "customize backup schedule" and select the time of day in UTC you would like backups to run .
+  * If you would like to define the time of day your backup is run, move the slider to choose **customize backup schedule** and select the time of day in UTC you would like backups to run .
 If no customization is made, backups will run at 0:00 UTC.
 <p>
 <p>
 ![MSSQLOpions](../images/rdbs-mssqloptions.png)

-5. Click “Create Database”.
+5. Click **Create Database**.
 Your database information will be returned, including connection string.
    ![MSSQLDBDetails](../images/rdbs-dbdetails-mssql.png)

-6. You can view a list of all your database subscriptions with the datacenter and connection string information on the "Database Instances" tab.
+6. You can view a list of all your database subscriptions with the datacenter and connection string information on the **Database Instances** tab.
 Here you will see both MSSQL and MySQL instances if you are also a MySQL Relational DB customer.
 <p>
    ![ListDB](../images/rdbs-dblist2.png)

 7. Click on any instance to view subscription details and available backups or perform any of the following actions:
-   * Change your alert notification settings.
+   * Change your alert notification settings
-   * Delete your instance.
+   * Delete your instance
-   * Delete a Backup.
+   * Delete a Backup
-   * Perform a manual backup.
+   * Perform a manual backup
-   * Download an SSL Certificate.
+   * Download an SSL Certificate
 <p>
 <p>
 ![ManageDB](../images/rdbs-manage-db-mssql.png)